Letter of Objection Lodged Against the Clashindarroch II Windfarm Development on behalf of Wildcats

 On behalf of our clients, Wildcat Haven Community Interest Company, Living Law has today lodged a formal objection with the Scottish Ministers (Energy Consents Unit) to the Clashindarroch II Windfarm development proposal near Huntly, Aberdeenshire.
 The proposed development - 14 turbines with a blade-tip height of upto 180m - is being promoted by Vattenfall Windpower Limited, a company owned by the Swedish energy giant, Vattenfall AB.

 We have argued on behalf of our clients, together with their specialist ecologist advisers, that this is, simply put, the wrong development in the wrong location and that it poses terminal impacts for the critically endangered Scottish wildcat present in the forest.
 On behalf of our clients, we are now calling on the Government to reject the proposal and not to permit previously poor decision making to facilitate now the approval of this unsustainable development.
 A much larger scheme has already been rejected by the Scottish Government following Public Local Inquiry in 2006 (following the recommendations of its then expert Reporter).
 If consented, together with the existing Clashindarroch I development, this latest proposal would see only eight turbines less at the site than that put forward in 2006.
 However, the turbines themselves would be almost double the height.
-We draw attention to the poor and misleading Environmental Impact Assessment that has been put forward and raise concerns about the lack of base-line information about the impacts on key species.
+We draw attention to the poor and misleading Environmental Impact Assessment that has been put forward and raise concerns about the lack of base-line information about the impacts on key species (in particular, the Scottish wildcat).

 Our clients' public petition to halt this unsustainable development now exceeds some 700,000 signatures (and rising), making it the biggest wildlife petition ever in the UK.